inappstory/web-sdk/README-v2.x.md

     // 5.
 Show onboarding example
     // showOnboardingStories(appearanceManager: AppearanceManager, customTags?: string)
-    // customTags - for override tags from storyManager window.IAS.StoryManager.getInstance().showOnboardingStories(appearanceManager).then(result => {
+    // customTags - for override tags from storyManager storyManager.showOnboardingStories(appearanceManager).then(result => {
        console.log({showOnboardingStoriesResult: result});
-       // result: boolen - were onboarding or not
+       // result: boolean - were onboarding or not
     });
+    // or window.IAS.StoryManager.getInstance()

   });